Building the Superinsulated Dome

 There's 4-3/4" of high-density foam under the middle expanse of the slab:

-A layer of 6 mil polyethelene is topped by rebar 18" on center.
+A layer of 6 mil polyethylene is topped by rebar 18" on center.
 That's a lot of rebar, but I don't entirely trust this Iowa clay soil.
 A local builder told me that with that much rebar, we could park concrete trucks on our slab.

-Most people skip the polyethelene if there's already foam under the concrete, but we're in an area with potentially high radon levels, and the poly helps keep the radon out of the living space.
+Most people skip the polyethylene if there's already foam under the concrete, but we're in an area with potentially high radon levels, and the poly helps keep the radon out of the living space.

 The idea is that if any radon seeps up under the slab, it will travel through the 4" thick layer of clean 1" gravel and leave through the 4" PVC radon pipe.
 This pipe starts as a slotted T-shape in the gravel layer, and runs vertically up through the foam, through the poly, through the concrete, through a wall in the house, then through the roof to vent to the outside air.
 If you still have worrisome radon levels, you can install a fan in the pipe.
 Like a plumbing vent, the radon pipe needs to be at least ten feet away from any openable window or skylight.

 The slab was poured September 15th, 2005.
+We used a stronger concrete mix than the usual.

 When the riser wall corners were bolted in place, it reminded me of Stonehenge: